sdrap/sdrap.github.io/index.md

 * Decision Theory
 * Risk and Uncertainty

-A list of my publications, preprints and talks can be found [there]({{site.url}}/research).
-A short CV is also available [here]({{site.url}}/CV).
+A list of my publications, preprints and talks can be found [there]({{site.url}}/research) and a short CV [here]({{site.url}}/CV).

-The teaching section entails the details about current and past lectures as well as some of the open sourced scripts I writen myself or together with others.
+The teaching section entails the details about current and past lectures as well as some open sourced lecure notes that I've writen myself or together with others.

-The nerd part of this homepage contains nerdy things that I programmed and which are freely availables.

-Finally, the blog part is just, well, a blog you know.